Published: 08 Jul 2009

 If you are responsible for security at a small- to mid-sized business, and your current firewalls aren't unified threat management (UTM) appliances, then your next ones will be.

-With the possible exception of a few low-end SOHO firewall products, every vendor offers a range of firewall/VPN appliances with
+With the possible exception of a few low-end SOHO firewall products, every vendor offers a range of firewall/VPN appliances with options to add gateway antivirus, intrusion prevention, antispam, URL filtering and other security functions on a single box.

 "The UTM space has essentially replaced the firewall space; at the low end, there are no firewalls that are not UTM," says Joel Snyder, senior partner at consultancy Opus One.
 "If you talk about what people used to buy for a small business in the $150-to-$1,000 range, I don't think you can find one that doesn't have UTM capabilities."